FyraLabs/boson/README.md

 Currently, only [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) is supported at the moment.

+## Planned features

+- [ ] Database of tweaks for each supported game
+  - [ ] Automatically set up Steamworks API for games that use it (see note above)
+- [ ] Download and install Electron builds from the Electron website (currently you need to bring your own Electron binary)
+- [ ] TOML configuration file(s) for custom tweaks
+- [ ] GUI for managing Boson (and displaying error messages)

 ## How does it work?

 Boson is a Steam Play compatibility tool, intercepting calls to run the game from its own executable, and redirects